luqven/iTube/README.md

 iTube's video carousel was built form scratch to be responsive and easy to use.

 This componenent took quite some time and iterations to get right.
 It was not, at first, obvious how to make the li of video previews scroll by a responsively defined amount.
-With some tinkering, it became obvious that using it's container's width ass the offset ammount would be the best approach, since @media CSS queries would allow me to know what that might be well ahead of time.
+With some tinkering, it became clear that using it's container's width as the offset ammount would be the best approach, since @media CSS queries would allow me to know what that might be well ahead of time.

 ``` javascript
 handleClick(e, type){